Confused-APE/Confused-APE.github.io/_posts/2024-07-15-AD_Kerberos_Authentication.md

 ## Kerberos Authentication: In-Depth

 **Step 1:** User that want to authenticate first sends an unecrypted message to the AS as can be seen below.
-This is when pre-authentication is not enabled, which is by default.
+This is when pre-authentication is disabled.
 If pre-authentication is enabled, the user will send message to AS encrypted with user's secret.
 The later one is important for security reasons.

 ![Step 1](/images/2024-07-16-AD_Kerberos_Authentication/1.png)